 WEDNESDAY 10 MAY

-Adam is nerdy, insecure and unsuccessful with women.
-When he meets Evelyn, a bright, self-assured graduate art student, he is flattered that she shows an interest in him.
+Adam is nerdy, insecure and a bit of a loser with women.
+When he meets Evelyn, a bright, self-assured graduate art student, he can’t believe his luck when she shows an interest in him.

-At her suggestion, he beings a ‘self-improvement’ regime: exercising, ditching the junk food, updating his wardrobe and even getting contact lenses.
-With Evelyn’s encouragement, he seems to be gaining confidence.
+With her encouragement, he beings a ‘self-improvement’ regime: exercising, ditching the junk food, updating his wardrobe, getting contact lenses and gradually gaining in self-confidence.

-His cocky best friend Phillip approves of the ‘new Adam’ while Phillip’s nervy girlfriend Jenny finds herself attracted to him.
+His best friend Phillip approves of the ‘new, improved Adam’, while Phillip’s girlfriend Jenny begins to find herself attracted to him.
 But Evelyn hasn’t finished with her transformation of Adam.
 How far can she convince him to go?
 And how can she make him prove that he’s more devoted to her than his friends?